AuroraChain/paxboards/README.md

 If you already have custom patterns, just add the url record to your existing list.

+When all of this is done, run `evennia makemigrations` and `evennia migrate`, then execute `@reload` on your game, and you should be good to go.

 ### Updating Templates

 If you want to link the boards from anywhere on your website, simply use `{% url 'paxboards:boardlist' %}` in any template file to automatically generate the appropriate URL for your site installation.